awslabs/benchmark-ai/docs/RFCs/DLAMI_bare_metal_executor.md

 We create N-1 instances with the start command.

 ```
-# Do the puller job
-download-s3 datasets
-download-s3 scripts

 # Do this after the initialization if you are just a worker
 sleep 365d